moquist/datomic-schematode/README.md

                                                                                :sandwich/meat ""}]]])
 ;; => Exception ["Uniqueness failed for [:sandwich/bread :sandwich/meat]"]["Ew.
 You are not allowed to name a sandwich \"soap-scum\"."]  sun.reflect.NativeConstructorAccessorImpl.newInstance0 (NativeConstructorAccessorImpl.java:-2)
 ```

-Cool.
-But maybe you want to test your constraints without attempting to transact
-anything.
-Just pull the :schematode-tx* db/fn out of Datomic and execute it on
-your transaction data:
+#### You can test your constraints without attempting to transact anything.
+Just pull the :schematode-tx* db/fn out of Datomic and execute it on your transaction data:
 ```clj
 datomic-schematode.examples.deli-menu> (let [my-schematode-tx* (:db/fn (d/entity (d/db db-conn) :schematode-tx*))]
                                          (my-schematode-tx* (d/db db-conn)